HealthineersWorkshopGang/weather-app-workshop/README.md

 ###### _Pre workshop preparation:_

 We are using [OpenWeatherMap API](https://openweathermap.org/api) and for following the second workshop properly, you need to [register](https://home.openweathermap.org/users/sign_in) and optain the API KEY.
 Registration is free of charge and we can use up to 1000 requests per day.

+### Workshop 3: 21/03/2023

+We are continuing on our app, we can search for location and display some weather date

+### Workshop 4: 03/04/2023

+We introduced Redux for state managements.
+You can follow their tutorial on [Redux toolkit](https://redux-toolkit.js.org/introduction/getting-started)

+For good working with Redux, it recommended to add [Redux Dev Tools](https://www.google.com/search?q=redux+dev+tool) to your web browser.

+### Workshop 5: 17/04/2023

+The last workshop!
+We will devide this into 2 parts.
+The first part will be about the topic of your selection ie useContext or app optimization.
+The second part will be your own work based on task like:

+- As a user, I want location list and search bar to clear after selecting the city
+- As a user, I want to save api calls by adding geoData to cache (localStorage) for already searched locations.
+- As a user, I want to see top three searched locations display.
+(Bonus: store in cache).
+- As a user, I want the weather data to be displayed after clicking on one of the top three locations.
+- and maybe more ...